top of page

 CONVERSION EXAMPLE

 Let's say we have a sweater pattern.
 Size medium has a finished measurement of 36 inches.
 Using the real life 2.54 conversion rate (36 x 2.54), it would make it 91.4 cm.
 Using the knitting 2.5 conversion rate (36 x 2.5), it would make it 90 cm.
-That's an extra 1 cm of ease, which maybe isn't a big deal.
+That's an extra 1.4 cm, which maybe isn't a big deal.
 But now lets look at size 5XL, which has a finished measurement of 60 inches.
 Using 2.54 conversion, we get 152.4 cm.
 And using 2.5 conversion, we get 150 cm.
 That's 2.4 cm (about 1 inch) of ease that the knitter may not have wanted or taken into consideration when making the pattern.

 If you want an accurate pattern that correctly matches your specified finished measurements, it's important to use the correct conversion rate.
 It's a simple change that will help your patterns become more accurate in the long run.